-Proposed projects need to describe the outreach and recruitment of adult mentors and other adult volunteers working with youth.
-It is the responsibility of funded grantee organizations to assure that the safety of youth participating in programs is protected at all times.
-All mentors working with youth must undergo a comprehensive and rigorous screening process.
-Screening should include completion of an application, personal interview, personal and professional reference checks and criminal background checks.
-Other checks, such as child abuse and sexual offender registries and motor vehicle records should also be used.
-Ongoing monitoring of the interaction between mentor and mentee is recommended at least monthly and more often in the beginning of the mentor relationship.
-The purpose of the supervision is to ensure that the match continues to make progress and to address any problems that may arise.
-Separate conversations should also be done with the mentor, mentee and the mentee's caregiver to assess any problems and assure continued mentee safety.
+Proposed projects need to describe the outreach and recruitment of adult volunteers working with youth.
+It is the responsibility of funded grantee organizations to assure that the safety of youth participating in programs is protected.
 Adult volunteers working with youth should complete an application, have a personal interview, and provide personal and professional reference checks.
-Criminal background checks should be done if adult volunteers will have any responsibilities that involve a one-to-one relationship with youth and ongoing supervision, as described above.
+Criminal background checks should be done if adult volunteers will have any responsibilities that involve a one-to-one relationship with youth and ongoing supervision.